Biomedical research that benefits society

-At the Institute of Biomedical and Biomolecular Sciences (IBBS), we discover, understand and develop knowledge of health and disease in order to achieve real-world impact.
+At the Institute of Life Sciences and Healthcare (ILSH), we discover, understand and develop knowledge of health and disease in order to achieve real-world impact.

 Our culture is collaborative and our cross-disciplinary work aligns University's research themes of ‘Health and Wellbeing’ and ‘Future and Emerging Technologies’.
 Most importantly, it responds to the needs of society.

-Through the discoveries we're making at IBBS, many in partnership with healthcare and industry, we're turning our research into real-world impact.
-In the most-recent REF 2014 report, 85% of IBBS research was rated 'world-leading' or 'internationally competitive.'
-In terms of impact, 100% was assessed as 'outstanding' or 'very considerable'.
+Through the discoveries we're making at ILSH, many in partnership with healthcare and industry, we're turning our research into real-world impact.

 Research

-Our research in the Institute of Biomedical and Biomolecular Sciences covers the following research areas of expertise:
+Our research in the Institute of Life Sciences and Healthcare covers the following research areas of expertise:

 We're exploring the molecules and molecular processes that cause diseases, and working to develop better treatments.